Home energy efficiency tips

 Heating is one of the major energy consumers in the home, especially during the cold season in Canada.
-No matter what kind of system you have, the following tips will help keep your home heating energy consumption in check.
+No matter what kind of heating system you have, the following tips can help keep your energy use in check:

-- Keep the heat in!
-Improve your home’s insulation and make it more airtight while ensuring there is proper ventilation.
-Caulking and weather stripping are inexpensive ways to reduce air leakage from you home.
+- Keep the heat in by improving your home’s insulation and making it more airtight.
+Caulking and weather stripping are inexpensive ways to lower air leakage from your home.

-- Open the drapes/blinds and let the sun in during the day to help warm the home and close them when the sun goes down.
+- Open the drapes or blinds and let the sun in during the day to help warm your home and close them when the sun goes down.

 - Regular maintenance of your heating system is important for both efficiency and safety.
-Make sure it is done once a year.
+Make sure it’s done once a year.

-- Clean or replace your furnace filter at least every three months during the heating season.
+- Clean or replace your furnace filter at least every three months to keep it working smoothly.

-- Use ceiling fans to help circulate heat throughout the house.
-One placed near a gas fireplace will push valuable hot air down into the living area.
+- Use fans to help circulate heat around your home.
+A fan placed near a gas fireplace will push hot air into the living area.

 - Close the chimney damper whenever you’re not using the fireplace.

-- Vacuum dust and pet hair out of your warm air registers.
+- Vacuum dust and pet hair out of your air registers.

-- A poorly functioning air conditioner should be serviced immediately: leaking refrigerant is very harmful to the environment.
+- Fix a broken air conditioner as soon as possible.
+Leaks can be very harmful to the environment.

-Stop the dripping!
-Dripping faucets waste water.
-Hot water from a dripping tap could fill more than 15 bathtubs in a month.
+- Dripping faucets waste water.
+Water from a dripping tap could fill more than 15 bathtubs in a month.
 So, if you have a dripping tap, fix it as soon as possible.

-- For maximum efficiency, use the right pot size for the stove element you are cooking on.
-Use lids on your pots to keep in heat and reduce cooking time.
+- Use the right pot size for the stove you’re cooking on.
+For optimal efficiency, use lids on your pots to keep in heat and lower cooking time.

 - Use electric kettles, instead of stovetop models, to heat water more efficiently.
-Clean your kettle with boiling water and vinegar removes mineral deposits that reduce its energy efficiency.
+Clean your kettle with boiling water and vinegar to remove mineral deposits that could lower its energy efficiency.

-- Use your gas barbecue in hot weather to avoid heating up your home.
+- Use your gas barbecue in hot weather to avoid heating up your home unnecessarily.

 - Buy energy-efficiency appliances.
 Look for the ENERGY STAR® symbol.

 - Opt for a bathroom fan with automatic humidity sensors.
-The fan runs long enough to remove excess moisture and then turns itself off to save electricity.
+This fan runs long enough to remove excess moisture and then turns itself off to save electricity.

 - Adjust the water level to the size of your load when using a washing machine.

-- Wash your clothes in cold water and save on the energy used (which goes toward heating water),
+- Wash your clothes in cold water and save on the energy used toward heating water.

 - Use a shorter spin cycle for lighter loads and a longer spin cycle for heavier items.

-- Make sure to clean the lint filter on your dryer before each use.
+- Make sure to clean the lint filter in your dryer before each use.

-- Skip the dryer altogether and hang your clothes to dry to save the most energy.
+- Skip the dryer and hang your clothes to dry to save the most energy.